gpoesia/cs224n-project/README.md

 ## Acknowledgments

-* Mina Lee, who's work in the natural language setting is the inspiration for this one
+* Mina Lee, whos' work in the natural language setting is the inspiration for this one
 * Staff of Stanford's class CS224n, for which this is a final project